microsoft/StudentsAtBuild/README.md

 # Welcome to another Student Zone at Microsoft Build 2021!

-This README contains resources related to sessions at the Student Zone from Microsoft Buidl 2021!
+This README contains resources related to sessions at the Student Zone from Microsoft Build 2021!

 ## What is Microsoft Build?